telatin/seqfu2/docs/tools/cat.md

   --trim-tail INT        Trim INT base from the end of the sequence [default: 0] --truncate INT         Keep only the first INT bases, 0 to ignore  [default: 0]
-                         Negative values to print the last INT bases --max-bp INT           Stop printing after INT bases [default: 0]
+                         Negative values to print the last INT bases --max-bp INT           Stop printing each input file after INT bases [default: 0]

 Output:
   --fasta                Force FASTA output